Oratorian/WakeStation/README.md

    ```

    **Using precompiled Windows binaries (if downloaded from releases):**
-   - For GUI mode: Double-click `WakeStation.exe` or run it directly
+   - For GUI mode: Double-click `shutdown_daemon-v2.7.0-x64.exe` or run it directly
-   - For command-line mode: Use `WakeStation-CLI.exe` from command prompt
+   - For command-line mode: Use `shutdown_daemon-v2.7.0-x64-cli.exe` from command prompt

    The daemon will run with a system tray icon (if GUI libraries are available) or in console mode.
 The system tray provides:
    - Dry-run mode toggle (orange icon = dry-run enabled, red icon = normal mode)
    - Last request status display (shows username and timestamp)
    - Restart daemon and quit options
    - Automatic GUI setup dialog if users.json is missing

+   **⚠️ Important for Windows Systems:**

+   For remote shutdowns to work properly on Windows systems **without auto-login configured**, the shutdown daemon must be run as a **Windows service**.
+This ensures the daemon remains active even when no user is logged in.

+   **Running as Windows Service:**
+   1. Use a service wrapper like NSSM (Non-Sucking Service Manager) or create a proper Windows service
+   2. Install NSSM: Download from https://nssm.cc/
+   3. Install the daemon as service:
+      ```cmd
+      nssm install WakeStationDaemon "C:\path\to\shutdown_daemon-v2.7.0-x64-cli.exe"
+      nssm set WakeStationDaemon Description "WakeStation Remote Shutdown Daemon" nssm start WakeStationDaemon
+      ```
+   4. The service will automatically start with Windows and run in the background

+   **Alternative for systems with auto-login:** If your Windows system has auto-login configured, you can run the GUI version at startup via the Startup folder or Task Scheduler instead of using a service.

 ### 11. Access the WakeStation in your web browser at:
    ```